GurpsRai/Udacity-DAND-Project_3-Analyze_A-B_Test_Results/README.md

 ## Analyse A/B Test Results

-This project was submitted for the Practical Statistic element of Udacity’s Data Analyst Nanodgree.
+This project was submitted for the Practical Statistic element of Udacity’s Data Analyst Nanodegree.

 ### Project Requirements: